HOW TO IMPORT HAIR FROM VIETNAM? (NO-RISK & FACTORY-DIRECT GUIDE 2026)

 Double Drawn: Features a balanced thickness from root to tip.
 A significant percentage of the strands are of equal length, giving the bundle full, clean ends.
 This is the standard choice for most global hair brands.

-Super Double / Luxury Drawn: The highest quality grade available.
+Super Double Hair / Luxury Drawn: The highest quality grade available.
 Nearly all strands in the bundle are of identical length, resulting in maximum fullness, thick ends, and a heavy, premium feel.

-• Popular Product Categories
+• Vietnamese Popular Product Categories

 Braiding Hair: Raw, loose hair strands tied in bundles with no wefts.
 It is the premium choice for high-end braiding, twisting, and custom ventilation by stylists who want to offer long-lasting, natural-looking braided styles.